bdwilliamson/cluster_subgroup_analyses_supplementary/README.md

 # Code to reproduce analyses in "Considerations for subgroup analyses in cluster-randomized trials based on aggregated individual-level predictors"

-This repository contains code to reproduce the analyses in "Considerations for subgroup analyses in cluster-randomized trials based on aggregated individual-level predictors" by Williamson, Coley, Hsu, McCracken, and Cook (2023+).
+This repository contains code to reproduce the analyses in ["Considerations for subgroup analyses in cluster-randomized trials based on aggregated individual-level predictors"](https://doi.org/10.1007/s11121-023-01606-1) by Williamson, Coley, Hsu, McCracken, and Cook (2023, _Prevention Science_).
 All analyses were implemented in the freely available R programming language; specifically, version 4.2.1.

 This README file provides an overview of the code available in the repository.